Indazzzaaa/React-Concepts/src/concepts/readme.md

   - Component Purity/ Pure Function.
   - Strict Mode
 - Components Basics
+  **Note :** Name of file must be PascalCase.
+Then only transpiler will convert the jsx to js.
+And name of  component must be descriptive eg. ProductList ✅ , List ❌

   - JSX
     - What is transpillers and polyfills.
-    - How to write multiline jsx
+    - How to write multiline jsx.
     - Fragments
   - Props vs State
     - How react updates it's state, what checks it does for primitives and for reference types?